prometheus/test-infra/tools/commentMonitor/README.md

 If a GitHub comment matches with `regex_string`, then commentMonitor will trigger a [`repository_dispatch`](https://developer.github.com/v3/repos/#create-a-repository-dispatch-event) with the event type `event_type` and then post a comment to the issue with `comment_template`.
 The extracted out arguments will be passed to the [`client_payload`](https://developer.github.com/v3/repos/#example-5) of the `repository_dispatch` event.

 ### Setting up the GitHub webhook
 - Create a personal access token with the scope `public_repo` and `write:discussion` and set the environment variable `GITHUB_TOKEN` with it.
-- Set the webhook server URL as the webhook URL in the repository settings.
+- Set the webhook server URL as the webhook URL in the repository settings and set the content type to `application/json`.

-## Running as a GitHub Action
-commentMonitor can also be run as a Github Action to post comment using Golang templating.

-### Environment Variables:
-- `COMMENT_TEMPLATE` : A comment template using Golang template variables substitutions.
-If content text includes a variable name `{{ index .
-"SOME_VAR" }}` that exists as an env variable or comment argument it is expanded with the content of the variable.
-- `GITHUB_TOKEN`
-- `GITHUB_ORG`
-- `GITHUB_REPO`
-- `PR_NUMBER`

 ## Extracting arguments
 The `regex_string` provided in `eventmap.yml` is used to parse the comment into separate arguments.
-Additionally, some internal args are automatically set, eg. `PR_NUMBER`.
+Additionally, some internal args are automatically set, eg. `PR_NUMBER` and `LAST_COMMMIT_SHA`.

 Using [regex named groups](https://godoc.org/regexp/syntax) is mandatory so that each comment argument is named after the regex group.